4-H Council of Alberta

 When do I need to be screened?

 Current leaders must re-certify / re-screen every 5 years.
-New leaders and leaders requiring re-screening remain at a non-certified status (i.e. they remain volunteers) until all components of the leader screening application process are approved by the 4-H Alberta Screening Committee and, ideally, until they have completed Level One Leader Training.
+New leaders and leaders requiring re-screening remain at a non-certified status (i.e. they remain volunteers) until all components of the leader screening application process are approved by the 4-H Alberta Screening Committee.
+Leaders also complete Commit to Kids training and Level One Leader Training.
 Each year, the deadline for completion of leader screening or re-screening is December 15.

 How do I find out my screening status?

 Each individual leader can verify their screening date and/or progress by signing on using the provided username and password to view their profile; see "View leader screening progress" for details.
 General Leaders and Club Registrars can see screening dates of the clubs' registered leaders but not the full details of the screening process as it is confidential.
 For further information, contact 4-H Council of Alberta.